-- Physical anthropologist Eric Delson is a paleoanthropologist studying the evolution of humans and other primates through their fossils.
-He also looks for new fossils at a two million year-old site in France.
+- Physical anthropologist Eric Delson is a paleoanthropologist studying the evolution of humans and other primates through their fossils and also looks for new fossils at a 2-million year old site in France.

 - Physical anthropologist William Harcourt-Smith is a paleoanthropologist studying the evolution of humans, with a specialized interest in hominin postcranial morphology and functional anatomy related to primate locomotion.

 - Physical anthropologist Ryan Raaum studies population genetics, human molecular variation, phylogeography, primate phylogenetics, molecular systematics within Africa, the Middle East, and Indian Ocean rim.